Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 Each uploaded payload object must contain:

 - Date & time received
-- An UUID that can be used to correlate the connection info.
-E.g., the MONAI Informatics Gateway includes the UUID that is generated when the DICOM association request is received.
+- A UUID that can be used to correlate the connection info.
+E.g., the MONAI Informatics Gateway includes the UUID generated when the DICOM association request is received.
-- (Optional) The application ID or name to be launched.
+- (Optional) The application ID or name to associate the data with.
 If specified, the payload bypasses the data discovery service's filtering stage.

 ##### Payload.Download API

-Downloads artifact/file.
-Used for export service clients.
+Downloads artifact/file for export service clients.

 ##### Payload States